dfinity/examples/hosting/photo-storage/README.md

 - dfx
 - npm

-git can be installed from various package managers.
+git and npm can be installed from various package managers.
 DFX can be installed following the instructions [here](https://internetcomputer.org/docs/current/developer-docs/build/install-upgrade-remove).

 ### Download the code